craigerskine/pxl.media/content/games/phantasy-star-iv-the-end-of-the-millennium.md

 ---
-title: Phantasy Star IV: The End of the Millennium
+title: 'Phantasy Star IV: The End of the Millennium'
 platform: genesis
 genre:
   - rpg